 Unique to MEng students is the opportunity to take some classes remotely.
 The department is also committed to offering 1-2 classes per term during late afternoon or evening hours, facilitating practical working schedules for part-time students.
 This affords the utmost in educational quality, providing highly relevant skills for today’s engineering workforce, at the greatest convenience.

-All MEng-MSE students ultimately complete and defend a final project, typically connected to work projects for part-time students or research conducted for class credit by full time students.
+All MEng-MSE students ultimately complete and defend a final project, mentored by an MSE faculty advisor, typically connected to work projects for part-time students or a topic of particular interest for full time students.

 Click here for more information about the Masters of Engineering program with a concentration in Materials Science and Engineering, program requirements, admissions details, etc.

 * Students matriculated before 5/17 must complete 27 total credits